-Parameter Number Name Initia l Value Setting Range Description Regeneration 0 Regeneration avoidance function invalid 882 avoidance operation 0 1 Regeneration avoidance function is always valid 002 selection 2 Regeneration avoidance function is valid only during a constant speed operation 883 Regeneration avoidance operation level 100V class, 200V class 400 VDC 780 300 to 800V Bus voltage level at which regeneration avoidance operates.
-W the bus voltage level is set to low, overvoltage error will be less to occur.
-However, the actual deceleration time increases. class VDC The set value must be higher than the "power supply voltage \times $\sqrt{2}$ " .
+Parameter Number Name Initial Value Setting Range Description Regeneration 0 0 Regeneration avoidance function invalid 882 avoidance operation 1 Regeneration avoidance function is always valid 002 selection 2 Regeneration avoidance function is valid only during a constant speed operation 883 Regeneration avoidance operation level 100V class, 200V class 400 VDC 780 300 to 800V Bus voltage level at which regeneration avoidance operates.
+When the bus voltage level is set to low, overvoltage error will be less to occur.
+However, the actual deceleration time increases.
+The set value must be higher than the "power supply voltage $\times \sqrt{2}$ class VDC The set value must be higher than the power supply voltage × $\sqrt{2}$.
 Regeneration avoidance 6Hz 0 to 10Hz Limit value of frequency which rises at activation of regeneration avoidance function.
-885 compensation frequency limit value 9999 Frequency limit invalid 886 Regeneration avoidance voltage gain 100% 0 to 200% A larger setting will improve responsiveness to the bus voltage change.
+885 compensation frequency limit value 9999 Frequency limit invalid 886 Regeneration avoidance voltage gain 100% 0 to 200% Responsiveness at activation of regeneration avoidance.
+A larger setting will improve responsiveness to the bus voltage change.
 However, the output frequency could become unstable.
 When vibration is not suppressed by decreasing the Pr.
-886 setting 665 Regeneration avoidance frequency gain 0 to 200%
+886 settil set a smaller value in Pr.
+665. 665 Regeneration avoidance frequency gain 0 to 200%